Sarkutz/initmux/README.md

 # What This Program is?

-This is just a session store/initializer for Tmux.
+This is just another store/initializer for Tmux.

+# What kind of person should use it?

+Well.
+If you got this far, it probably means you have grown up and changed from [yakuake](https://yakuake.kde.org/) or [terminator](https://gnometerminator.blogspot.com.br/p/introduction.html) to tmux.
+But then you realized you are losing a lot of time with repeatitive tasks just to start you work, like:

+1. Entering your project's directory
+2. Opening your text editor of choice
+3. Spliting tmux windows and creating more windows
+4. I could go on ...

+the point is that all programers do some kind of laboring job before really getting into work.
+And that doesn't mean you'll have to repeat those task each time you go to your project.

+And what about when you get used to a layout?
+I mean, when you let's say create a window splited in half, with a specific command runing in one of them and your editor in the other.
+Does it mean you'll have to create that perfect environment all over again next time you decide to do some code?
+Just the thought gives me the chills.
+That's why I created IniTmux.

-# How It Works?
+# How does it works?

 It's simple.
-All you have to do is plan your sessions into YAML files, put then into `~/.config/IniTmux` and execute a single python script `src/main.py`.
+All you have to do is plan your sessions into YAML files, drop them into `~/.config/IniTmux` and execute a single python script `src/main.py`.

 # How Do I Plan My Sessions?

-Let's say that you want to acompplish the following workspace:
+Let's say that you want to accomplish the following workspace:

 ```text
      Session: Files